Skip to main content

 Roof Moss, Algae, and Lichen in Connecticut: Clean, Repair, or Replace?

-Dark brown or black streaks are often algae staining.
-On a newer roof they may be mostly cosmetic, but they still deserve attention when the roof is older, shaded, or losing granules.
+• Black streaks are often algae staining.
+They may be mostly cosmetic, but they still deserve inspection if the roof is older or shaded.

 Growth Type What It Looks Like Why It Matters Typical Next Step

-Algae Dark brown or black streaks Usually more cosmetic than structural, but common on humid and shaded roof areas Inspect shingle age and condition before cleaning
+Algae Dark brown or black streaks, often more visible on lighter shingles Usually more cosmetic than structural, but common on humid, shaded, north-facing roof areas Inspect shingle age and condition before cleaning

 Moss Green, raised, fuzzy patches or mats Can hold moisture, collect debris, and lift shingle edges Inspect for moisture damage, lifted tabs, drainage issues, and shade